If you worry that safe, affordable housing is outside your financial reach, it’s worth investigating housing assistance programs.

 The National Homebuyers Fund DPA Program

 The National Homebuyers Fund, Inc. DPA program offers assistance with a down payment and/or closing costs — two upfront expenses that many buyers struggle to afford.
-Home buyers can receive up to 5% of the mortgage loan amount, in the form or a gift or a 0% interest second mortgage that is forgiven after three years.
+Home buyers can receive up to 5% of the mortgage loan amount.

-You don’t need to be a first-time home buyer to qualify, and you may also be able to apply the NHF DPA program to refinancing your home.
+You don’t need to be a first-time home buyer to qualify, and you may be able to apply to the NHF DPA program to refinance your home.
 It’s available nationwide and compatible with a variety of common home loans.

 HUD’s Revitalization Areas